mozolin/matter-thread/install/office_network.md

   The ESP32-H2 chip is loaded with the "Mike OnOff" app, which controls 8 relays for connection to the Thread network.

-### Настройка роутера Netis N5
+### Setting up the Netis N5 router
-- Главная страница "Advanced Setup"
+- Main page "Advanced Setup"
 ![](office_network/netis_01.png)

-- Подключение по Wi-Fi к точке доступа, созданной на смартфоне Redmi Note 14.
+- Connecting via Wi-Fi to an access point created on a Redmi Note 14 smartphone.
 ![](office_network/netis_02.png)

-- Настройка локальной сети
+- Setting up a local network
 ![](office_network/netis_03.png)

-- Привязка MAC к IP адресам для всех устройств в сети (резервирование адресов)
+- Binding MAC addresses to IP addresses for all devices on the network (address reservation)
 ![](office_network/netis_04.png)

-- Установка режима работы роутера как "Роутер"
+- Setting the router operating mode to "Router"
 ![](office_network/netis_05.png)

-- Использование IP4/IP6
+- Using IP4/IP6
 ![](office_network/netis_06.png)

-- Настройка точки доступа на роутере для подключения беспроводных устройств на 2.4ГГц
+- Setting up an access point on Router for connecting wireless devices on the 2.4GHz band
 ![](office_network/netis_07.png)

-- Настройка WPS на 2.4ГГц
+- Configuring WPS on 2.4GHz
 ![](office_network/netis_08.png)

-- Отключение "AP Isolation" на 2.4ГГц
+- Disabling "AP Isolation" on 2.4GHz
 ![](office_network/netis_09.png)

-- Настройка точки доступа на роутере для подключения беспроводных устройств на 5ГГц
+- Configuring an access point on a router for connecting wireless devices on the 5GHz band
 ![](office_network/netis_10.png)

-- Настройка WPS на 5ГГц
+- Configuring WPS on 5GHz
 ![](office_network/netis_11.png)

-- Отключение "AP Isolation" на 5ГГц
+- Disabling "AP Isolation" on 5GHz
 ![](office_network/netis_12.png)